naveenstest603/FirstGitTest/README.md

-# Preprosessing an Image for Text Extraction
+# Preprosessing an Image for Text Extraction of rectangle box
 ```
 Text etraction with OpenCv and tesseract.
 Text extraction from an image with black or gray colour text and image should be white colour for better occuracy.